 Since the number of people who can attend a funeral are limited and many people are unable to travel to the funerals of friends or family, this resource provides a form of service for you to use at home at the time when a funeral is taking place which you are unable to attend.

 If you’d like to be a more active participant than is generally possible with online or broadcast services, we’ve recorded video (and also audio) of a Eucharist for the Eastertide Season, with that aim in mind.

 At points you pause the playback until you’ve offered prayers or readings.
 In addition you can also pause it to sing a hymn, play a piece of music, reflect on the readings or read a sermon.

 You probably need little prompting for responses or the parts of the Liturgy that we say together, but if you can download a copy of the 1982 Liturgy.
-In this period we will use the Epiphany Eucharistic Prayer..
+In this period we will use the Easter Eucharistic Prayer..